About

 deep connection to nature.”
 Thank you (Gunalchéesh) Nena Howell

-I bring values of survival, connection, stewardship, respect, and gratitude forward on canvas.
-I witness pursuits and passions that enmesh intimate connections where figures meet nature.
-My contemporary figurative oil work has reverence for my Northwestern coastal Tlingit formline, Ukrainian roots, and abstract expressionism style.
+On canvas, I bring forth values of survival, connection, stewardship, respect, and gratitude.
+I explore pursuits and passions that reveal intimate connections between figures and the natural world.
+My contemporary figurative oil paintings hold reverence for my Northwestern coastal Tlingit formline, the rich heritage of my Ukrainian roots, and the expressive freedom of abstract expressionism.

-I continue to find inspiration from artists such as Richard Schmid, Lee Krasner, Jeffrey T. Larson, Alice Neel, Preston Singletary and, of course, the works of my late grandfather, master Tlingit artist, Rudolph Walton from Sitka, AK.
-His works can be found in Alaska, Pacific Northwest, and Canadian museums.
+I continually draw inspiration from artists such as Richard Schmid, Lee Krasner, Jeffrey T. Larson, Alice Neel, Preston Singletary, and the significant legacy of my late grandfather, master Tlingit artist Rudolph Walton of Sitka, AK, whose works reside in museums across Alaska, the Pacific Northwest, and Canada.

-It’s more than materials and what can be seen, it’s presence and a guiding fluid energy that connects and celebrates all sentient life.
+More than just materials and visible forms, my art embodies presence and a guiding fluid energy that connects and celebrates all sentient life.

 Nena feels her ancestral spirits and wellness guide as she creates her contemporary figurative oil paintings.
 Nena’s work is an expression of movement that connects people and nature.
 Born from her Tlingit and Ukrainian roots, she infuses each work with themes of abundance, wellness, and stewardship.